OH6AD/koolitutka/README.md

 Usage:

-1. Clone git repository https://github.com/OH6AD/koolit/ to somewhere
+1. Clone git repository https://github.com/OH6AD/koolit/ to somewhere.
+You may use `--bare` to save some space.
 2. Copy `config.example.ini` to `config.in`
 3. Edit `config.ini` and set repository path correctly
 4. Expose `public/` directory on your HTTP server